MaciekTalaska/ocaml_examples/README.md

 This is collection of simple OCaml programs that I have written while learning some basics of OCaml.

+Please not that I haven't written any OCaml code before!

 ## How to get OCaml?

 I strongly suggest you to get OCaml via [asdf-ocaml](https://github.com/vic/asdf-ocaml)